Lower bounds for the circuit size of partially homogeneous polynomials: Applications

 Theorem \ref{thm:exist} implies that, if $char (\F) = 0$ or $p \le char (\F) -1$, almost all polynomial $\tilde f$ in $Pol ^p_{hom} (\F\la X \ra, Pol^{q}_{hom} (\F \la Y\ra))$ is $(s, 2q-1)$-elusive, and hence, by Corollary \ref{cor:est1}.1 we have

 Furthermore, assume that $char (\F) = 0$.
-Then using Proposition 4.5 in \cite{Le2010}, adapted to our case of weakly elusive homogeneous polynomial mappings, it is easy to show explicitly infinitely many bi-homogeneous polynomials $\tilde f \in Pol ^{p, q}_{hom} (\F\la X , Y\ra)$ whose monomials coefficients are algebraic numbers and $\tilde f$ satisfies (\ref{eq:bih2}), if (\ref{eq:bih}) holds.
-We refer the reader to the proof of Proposition 4.5 in \cite{Le2010} for the method of proof. \end{example}
+Then using Proposition 4.5 in \cite{Le2010}, adapted to our case of weakly elusive homogeneous polynomial mappings, it is easy to exhibit explicitly infinitely many bi-homogeneous polynomials $\tilde f \in Pol ^{p, q}_{hom} (\F\la X , Y\ra)$ whose monomials coefficients are algebraic numbers such that $\tilde f$ satisfies (\ref{eq:bih2}), if (\ref{eq:bih}) holds.
+We refer the reader to the proof of Proposition 4.5 in \cite{Le2010} for the method of the proof of this assertion. \end{example}

-\section{An approach for obtaining lower bounds for the circuit size of the permanent}
+\subsection{An approach for obtaining lower bounds for the circuit size of the permanent}